cozy/cozy-doctypes/docs/io.cozy.files_metadata.md

 - `classification`: {string} Document types
-- `datetime` : {timestamp} Functional date of the document, most of the time the document issue date
+- `datetime` : {date} Functional date of the document, most of the time the document issue date
 - `datetimeLabel`: {string} Functional meaning of datetime
 - `contentAuthor`: {string} Author of the content of the document, can be different of the source connector